 57 days.
 5 continents.
 1 epic adventure around the world.
 The kind of adventure that people put on their bucket lists, only to have it stay there forever.
 Until now.
 This is a once-in-a-lifetime, “I must be dreaming, those can’t be real monkeys” experience.
 The memories from this trip will inspire stories you’ll tell your grandkids (and they’ll actually listen).
-You’ll explore the breathtaking ancient citadel of Machu Picchu, live lavishly in the dazzling city of Dubai, encounter elephants in Kenya, and taste exotic noodles in Thailand and Japan.
+You’ll explore the breathtaking ancient citadel of Machu Picchu, live lavishly in the dazzling city of Dubai, encounter elephants in Kenya, and taste exotic noodles in Thailand.
 And that’s just the tip of the metaphorical iceberg that is this trip.
 It’s the best of the best, wrapped up into one incredible journey across the map.
 This is Ultimate Earth.

 In a fraternity or sorority?
 Become a Greek Leader & travel for free.
 Learn more>